Music

 We are looking for students who have the academic ability and potential to succeed on the course, as well as the necessary interest in and motivation for the subject.
 You should normally be studying Music A-Level or equivalent.
 Sometimes, ABRSM Grade 8 Theory (at Merit or higher) can be considered in lieu of or in addition to A-Level Music.

-In order to explore Music in more detail we would recommend the resources for prospective applicants and offer holders listed here.
-You can also find the offer holder reading list available here
+In order to explore Music in more detail we would recommend the resources for prospective applicants and offer holders listed here

 You can also explore your chosen subject through the Homerton Resources page.